srijan-paul/srijan-paul.github.io/src/content/blog/angelfish.md

 They’ve always been bottom-feeders.
 They will continue to be bottom-feeders.
 You, however, will cease to be at the top.
-The ocean scorns your pride, threatening to fling you down to the lower strata of marine life, stripping you of your honor.
+The ocean scorns your pride, threatening to fling you down to the lower strata of marine life, stripping you of honor.
 You realize now that your dignity anchored itself on fishes far beneath you.
 In a way, you *depended* on them.
 Fear of loss grips your chest tight, nerves stretching thin.
 Bereft of hope, where will you go?

 As far as you are above the other fish, the ocean is even farther above you.